isomerpages/ogp-poe-rayyan/index.md

 sections:
   - hero:
       title: Rayyan Safari
-      subtitle: This is my cool Isomer website, I had a lot of fun making this check it out!
+      subtitle: This is my cool Isomer website, I had a lot of fun making this, check it out!
       background: /images/Homepage
         images/ScreenRecording2024_05_0h3at11_27_26PM_ezgif_com_optimize.gif